dsandstrom/atom-subword-navigation/README.md

 **Harness the power of ALT as you battle the mighty camelCase and treacherous snake_case.**

-This package allows you to move the cursor(s) to beginning/end of words, but also it stops at subwords (camelCase and snake_case).
+This package allows you to move the cursor(s) to beginning and end of words, but also it stops at subwords (camelCase and snake_case).
 Holding `shift` will highlight as you move left and right.
-Multiple cursors/selections are supported.
-If I missed something, issues and pull requests are welcome.
+Issues and pull requests are welcome.

 ### Instructions